Telecommunications in Lithuania

 Telecommunications in Lithuania include internet, radio, television, and telephony.

 The Communications Regulatory Authority of the Republic of Lithuania (RRT) functions as the independent regulator for the country's electronic communications industry.
 Established under the Law on Telecommunications and the provisions with European Union Directives, its role is to facilitate a competitive environment within the industry.

 The European Commission’s 2022 Digital Economy and Society Index (DESI) report evaluates Lithuania's digital progress among 27 EU nations.
 Ranking 23rd in overall connectivity, Lithuania stands out with Fixed Very High Capacity Network (VHCN) and Fiber-to-the-Premises (FTTP) coverage.
 In human capital, Lithuania ranks 20th, with a strength in digital skills.
 Notably, in the integration of digital technologies, Lithuania performs 13th, with advancements in Small and Medium-sized Enterprises (SMEs) and e-commerce.
-Digital public services earn the 10th rank, with aspirations for 100% online key public services by 2026.
+Digital public services earn the 10th rank, with about 95% online key public services as of 2026.
 Additionally, the country has focused on enhancing broadband infrastructure, particularly in less urban areas.
 Efforts in cybersecurity and the development of smart city solutions are also highlighted.